What's a PDE? (an intro to math)

 You take an equation, you add functions in the mix, you put some of their partial derivatives on the side and there you have it: a proper PDE (partial differential equation).
 For example:

-\[\frac{\partial f}{\partial x} + \frac{\partial f}{\partial y} = 0\]
+\[\frac{\partial f}{\partial x} + \frac{\partial f}{\partial y} = 0\](with some initial conditions as well, of course).

 But you can still be more complex: your function could be 2 or 3 dimensional.
 That is to say, your function could return a vector (or list of numbers if you want) instead of just a single number.